 Rubidium-Strontium.
-One of the isotopes of rubidium, 87 Rb, is radioactive and this isotope breaks down to 87Sr by emitting a beta particle.
+One of the isotopes of rubidium, Rb, is radioactive and this isotope breaks down to Sr by emitting a beta particle.
 A beta particle is an electron that comes from the nucleus of an atom.
 When a beta particle is emitted by the nucleus a neutron is converted to a proton.
 Hence the atomic number increases by one but the atomic mass remains the same.
-The half-life for the decay of 87 Rb is 48.8 billion years, a very long half life.
-There are four isotopes of Sr: 84Sr, 86Sr, 87Sr and 88Sr.
-Only 87Sr is produced by radioactive decay, all the other strontium isotopes are stable and their concentration has remained constant.
+The half-life for the decay of Rb is 48.8 billion years, a very long half-life.
+There are four isotopes of Sr: Sr, Sr, Sr and Sr. Only Sr is produced by radioactive decay, all the other strontium isotopes are stable and their concentration has remained constant.
 We typically measure the abundance of the isotope produced by radioactive decay relative to that of one of the stable isotopes.
-In the case of Sr the measured ratio is 87Sr/86Sr.
-Various geological processes change the relative amounts of Rb and Sr. The measured isotopic ratio, 87 Sr/86Sr, is a function of the Rb/Sr ratio and the age of the sample.
+In the case of Sr the measured ratio is Sr/Sr, is a function of the Rb/Sr ratio and the age of the sample.
 Hence, this ratio varies for different rocks formed by different processes at different times.
-Thus we can use the 87Sr/86Sr ratio to characterize different geologic units.
+Thus we can use the Sr/Sr ratio to characterize different geologic units.

 Uranium-Thorium-Lead.
 Two of the isotopes of U are radioactive and so is Th.
 All three radioactive isotopes are at the top of long decay chains, involving the emission alpha (two protons and two neutrons emitted from the nucleus) and beta particles and eventually ending with different lead isotopes.
-The decay sequences are 238 U to 206Pb with a half life of 4.5 billion years, 235U to 207Pb with a half life of 704 million years, and232 Th to 208Pb with a half life of 14.0 billion years.
-The only isotope of Pb that is not produced by radioactive decay is204 Pb and this isotope is used when we measure the lead ratios.
+The decay sequences are U to Pb with a half-life of 4.5 billion years, U to Pb with a half-life of 704 million years, and Th to Pb with a half-life of 14.0 billion years.
+The only isotope of Pb that is not produced by radioactive decay is Pb and this isotope is used when we measure the lead ratios.
 Just as was the case for the Rb-Sr system, different geologic units have different lead isotope ratios depending on their geological history.

 Soils are the result of the weathering of bedrock.
 Hence, soils show similar isotopic ratios to those of their rock parent.
 Crops grown on the soils will also have similar isotopic ratios.
 When the ice man ate the crops these isotopic ratios were incorporated into his teeth and bones.
 Thus we can correlate the isotopic ratios for Sr and Pb found in the ice man's teeth and bones with those found for the various soils.
 The soil isotopic ratios for Sr and Pb were determined on soil leachates.
-The data obtained for the Ice Man samples and various soil leachates are given in Table 2.
+The data obtained for the Ice Man samples and various soil leachates are given in Table 3.